 Need a break?
 Could your perspective and energy levels use a boost?
 If you’re like just about any other mom in the world, you’ll say a big “yes” to both of these questions.

 Power of Moms Retreats are uniquely powerful opportunities for learning, sharing, reflecting and relaxing.

 Part “professional development” in the field of motherhood and part get-away, Power of Moms Retreats can entail a day-long or weekend get-away or simply a two or three-hour gathering where a group of moms step away from their regular lives to learn from wonderful trainers and from each other and head home empowered with ideas and support.

-Our Retreats are designed to unite women from all backgrounds, regardless of religion, age, family size, or employment status.
+Our evening, half-day, full-day and weekend Retreats are designed to unite women from all backgrounds, regardless of religion, age, family size, or employment status.
 We find common ground in our desires to be deliberate mothers.

 Click on the links below for photos, quotes from attendees and more information.

 The History of Retreats (clickable)

 Back in 2003, I (Saren) and my good friend Neylan McBaine, were discussing various professional development opportunities we’d had in our pre-motherhood lives.
 We talked about how great it is that members of most professions have the chance to plan and learn from each other at their annual company retreats and thought about the fact that moms (who are members of the world’s most important profession) also need a chance to “network” with other moms and share their ideas and experiences.
 This little seed of an idea kept nagging us and we decided to put together our first Motherhood Retreat at Bear Lake, Idaho in the fall of 2005 (with Saren’s baby twins in tow…).